 2) I must work incredibly hard at nurturing their heart.
 One of my primary roles as a father to my two daughters is to nurture their hearts.
 The word "nurture" means to "care for and encourage the growth or development of."
 One of the questions I must ask as a father is "How can I care for and encourage the growth of my daughter's heart?"

 Solomon, in the book of Proverbs, reminds us to "Guard your heart above all else, for it determines the course of your life."
 (Proverbs 4:23) There will come a day when my girls must take responsibility for guarding their own heart.
 But, until that day comes, the responsibility is mine.
-Part of my role as a father of young girls is to guard their heart, to do all I can to set their heart up for success, to nurture it tenderly and passionately in order to help them grow and develop and come fully alive in their womanhood.
-With my prayers and my love and my attention and my affection and my grace and my hugs and my words and my patience and my discipline and my laughter and with countless other things, I can begin the process of guarding, nurturing and cultivating this treasure they offer to me every single day ... all with the desire that they will ultimately give their heart to the only one who can transform it ...
-Jesus.
-I may be called to nurture their heart, but only Jesus transforms.
+Part of my role as a father of young girls is to guard their heart ... to do all I can to set their heart up for success ... to nurture it tenderly and passionately in order to help them grow and develop and come fully alive in their womanhood.
+With my prayers, my love, my attention, my affection, my grace, my hugs, my words, my patience, my discipline, my kisses, my laughter and with countless other things, I can begin the process of guarding, nurturing and cultivating their heart ... treasure they offer to me every single day.
+And, I do this all with the desire that they will ultimately give their heart to the only one who can transform it: Jesus.
+I may be called to nurture their heart, but only Jesus can transform it.

 When I think of guarding and shepherding and nurturing my girls' hearts, wow, it is such an overwhelming thought!
-What I have discovered, though, is that the more I look to Jesus and allow Him to continue His work in me ... the more I mature into who He says that I am and the more I'm able to give to my girls and care for the greatest treasure they have ... their heart.
+What I have discovered, though, is that the more I look to Jesus and allow Him to continue His work in me ... the more I am to give to my girls and the more I'm able to care for the greatest treasure they have ... their heart.

 I have more "not so good days" than I care to admit.
 But, I am so thankful for the grace Jesus offers every single day and how He continues to make up for my shortcomings.
 The more I look toward Him, the more I find myself becoming the man He has created me to be and becoming the dad my girls need me to be.